FatBullPublic/pages/student-ambassador.md

 ---
 layout: default
-title: Fatbull Student Ambassador Program
+title: MTX Student Ambassador Program
 ---

-<h1 style="text-align: center; margin-bottom: 64px; font-weight:bold;">FatBull Student Ambassador Program</h1>
+<h1 style="text-align: center; margin-bottom: 64px; font-weight:bold;">MTX Student Ambassador Program</h1>

 Do you want to catch a glimpse at the start-ups in Silicon Valley?
 Do you want to accumulate extracurricular experiences?
 Do you want to make your college application even more stand-out?
 Now, you have an opportunity to join our team as a member of the student ambassador!
 As long as you are a university student with a lively and out-going personality, social-loving, great at social media and love sharing.
 YOU are the person we’re looking for!!
 We’ll provide you a fully remote working environment while you can incorporate your own ideas and support in the creative environment.
 At the end of the cooperation, not only can you get the certificate of student ambassador, but also you'll have an opportunity to have an internship!
-This student ambassador opportunity involves promoting FatBull from a current student's perspective at different online events and activities, and you will benefit by developing interpersonal, communication and leadership skills.
+This student ambassador opportunity involves promoting MTX from a current student's perspective at different online events and activities, and you will benefit by developing interpersonal, communication and leadership skills.
 So make your decision swiftly!
 The quota is running out!

 For more questions on the program, please read below.